Best Cheap Health Insurance in Massachusetts for 2026

 Medicaid is a type of free health insurance from the government.

 In Massachusetts, Medicaid is called MassHealth.
-You can qualify for Medicaid if you earn roughly $20,000 as a single person or $40,000 as a family of four.
+You can qualify for Medicaid if you earn roughly $22,000 or less as an individual or around $44,000 or less as a family of four.
 You should consider applying for Medicaid if your income is within this range, since there's no monthly cost to you.

 If you're over the age of 65, you should see if you qualify for both Medicare and Medicaid.
 This can increase your coverage and lower your medical costs even more.